Louis Nicollin: Groupe Nicollin

 In addition to his football interests, Louis Nicollin oversaw the growth of Groupe Nicollin, a company initially founded by his father in 1945 that specializes in household and industrial waste collection, recycling, urban sanitation, industrial cleaning, and water management.
 Under his leadership from 1977 until his death in 2017, the group expanded from a regional waste collection operation into a national environmental services provider.
-As of 2022–2023, the company employed approximately 9,000 staff and generated annual revenues of around €550 million, with more than 60 % of its business stemming from public sector contracts across roughly 300 municipal and institutional clients.
+As of 2022–2023, the company employed approximately 9,000 staff and generated annual revenues of around €550 million, with more than 60% of its business stemming from public sector contracts across roughly 300 municipal and institutional clients.
 The group also diversified into water services (such as sewage system maintenance and wastewater treatment) and industrial services including security, hygiene products, and building maintenance.

 Personal life

-As a big football fan, he held one of the largest collections of football jerseys.
-The collection comprises around 4500 pieces, some of which belonged to football legends.
+Nicollin had a large collection of football jerseys.
+The collection comprised around 4500 pieces, some of which belonged to football legends.

 He was married to Colette, with whom he has two sons Oliver (42 years) and Laurent (39), who both work within the company and the club.
 His younger son Laurent is the Chairman of Montpellier HSC.